prajwal-tomar/fitcoin/README.md

 # FITCOIN CRYPTOCURRENCY

 I first implemented the Blockchain Technology.
-This is capable of mining new blocks, checking if the chain is valid/ invalid and also returns us the chain
+This is capable of mining new blocks, checking if the chain is valid/ invalid and also returns the chain

 # Fitcoin in action
 ![VS Code SS](images/main_image.png)